What Colors are There?

 What do they look like?
 And which one is for me?

 One of the first things we mention to brides when color is a concern is that we don’t carry white.
 For clarity’s sake, the white that most people think of is purest of white colors as Bright White.
 Bright White has a blue undertone, which is what gives it such crispness.
 It also causes a blue hue in photographs so be aware of that.
-A few designers carry Bright White gowns, like Enchanting, and all of our in store gowns are ivory or other colors.
+A few designers carry Bright White gowns, like Enchanting.
+All of our in store gowns are ivory or other colors.

 Knowing the difference between white, ivory and other gown colors will make your shopping experience easier.
 So we’re going to break it down for you!Let’s keep it simple and break it into 4 categories: Ivory Family, Blush Family, Nude Family, Adventurous Colors.